Information for Parents

 Online Safety Information

 Online safety has never been so important.
-Due to the current national lockdown, the vast majority of pupils are engaging with remote learning, which means time spent online has increased greatly for our pupils.
 The following information is intended to help school and parents to keep children safe online.

 What does the school do to teach online safety?

 The school has regular curriculum time set aside to teach children about the benefits, risks and responsibilities of using information technology.
-During the current period of remote learning, pupils are still being provided with online safety learning and tasks from the computing curriculum.
 Some different aspects of our online safety curriculum are provided below:

 The school has a comprehensive PSHE scheme in place which covers areas such as safer online communities, online gaming, influence of online media on body image, dangers of online grooming and responsibility with technology use.
 This helps children understand how to manage their online use appropriately.